Export view data

 • Select a Recurrence for the export to run.

-12. To convert time values in the export file from the time zone set on your computer to a different time zone, select a time zone option in the box for your export file.
+• To convert the export file time values from the time zone set on your computer to a different time zone, from the Time zone drop-down menu, select the required time zone for your export file.
 The scheduled export feature does not choose the time frame automatically.

-13. To set the locale for the data exported from a view, select the language in the locale box.
-The locale setting displays text, and date and time formats in the selected language.
+• To set the locale for the data exported from a view, select the required Language in the locale box.
+The locale setting displays text, date, and time formats in the selected language.

-17. Views with Exclude Empty Rows only: To remove rows in the export file that do not have data, enable the Exclude Empty Rows check box .
+• To remove rows in the export file that do not have data, enable the Exclude Empty Rows check box.

 Symbol Status Description

-Export submitted Submitted Genesys Cloud received your request for the export and will create the export.
+Export submitted Submitted Genesys Cloud received your request for the export and creates the export.

 Export in progress In Progress Genesys Cloud is creating your export.